Noriyasu Harada Li

 Noriyasu is a Japanese Language Data Process Expert for the Alexa team at Amazon.
 Prior to Amazon, he was a postdoc research associate at the University of Pittsburgh under the direction of Dr. Alan Juffs.
-I maintain an active research program with the English Language Institute data mining team, as well as in my own research.
+He maintains an active research program with the English Language Institute data mining team, as well as his own research.
 He received his PhD in Linguistics from the University of Pittsburgh in 2017.
 His research interests are in SLA and syntax.
-H also doesork in L2 orthographic knowledge and writing development, L2 phonological acquisition, and acquisition of tense/aspect in Japanese.
+He also does work in L2 orthographic knowledge and writing development, L2 phonological acquisition, and acquisition of tense/aspect in Japanese.

 (sponsor: Dr. Alan Juffs)

 Guangwei Chen is a faculty member at Guangxi Teachers Education University, Nanning, China, working as full professor of English linguistics, MA supervisor, and chief librarian of the university.
 He teaches English and conducts research on English teaching and English teacher education.
 He has been the deputy dean of the School of Foreign Languages since April, 1999, being responsible for the teaching administration affairs of the English speciality.
 As a visiting scholar to the department of linguistics of the University of Pittsburgh from February 1, 2015 to January 31, 2016, he worked on a research project concerning the cultivation of excellent pre-service English teachers at Normal Universities by working with the faculty and students at the English Language Institute.
 His research interests are in TEFL, applied linguistics, pragmatics, second language acquisition, and English teacher education.